SallyMcGrath/syllabus/docs/js-core-1/week-1/lesson.md

 1. Create your first `js1-week1.js` script
 2. Type `console.log("Hello World!")`
-3. There are 2 ways you can run this script - one way is by pressing F5 in your VS Code application.
+3. There are two ways you can run this script.
+One way is by pressing F5 in your VS Code application.
 Can you find out what the second way is?
 Pair up and use a search engine to find out!
 Choose your favourite method and use that from now on.

-**BONUS:** there is a third way of running JS code (notice how I haven't said scipt) - do you know what that is?
+**BONUS:** there is a third way of running JS code (notice how I haven't said script) - do you know what that is?

 ### Exercise (5 minutes)